richee-w/photomendy-journal/content/posts/the-show-must-go-on.md

 * It’s something I’ve wanted to learn for over a year
 * The new skill could be an earner in the future
 * Learning as I go with a tangible product made when done
+* Much leaner than Wordpress which is overkill for my type of website

 I’m going to allow myself 3 months to do this.
 It seems a very long time to get a simple website up and running, but I believe it will be worth it.
 Even though I’m not the best web developer (I feel a total imposter calling myself a “web developer”) I believe I can make a better looking website than my competitors.